 Begin by making your crust.
 For this recipe, I used a basic pate brisee crust, or you can certainly use store bought.
 Chill your crust for at least 30 minutes, and while it is chilling, make the almond filling and slice up your plums.

 Once your crust is nice and chilled, roll it out into a very *rustic* crust and place it on a baking sheet.
 Crimp the edges, sprinkle on the almond filling, and then layer on the sliced plums.
-Top with small bits of butter and sprinkle on a tbsp or two of sugar, then bake in a 400 degree oven for 30-45 minutes, till crust is golden brown and plums are tender.
+Top with small bits of butter and sprinkle on a tablespoon or two of sugar, then bake in a 400 degree oven for 30-45 minutes, till crust is golden brown and plums are tender.

 What is a Pate Brisee Crust